This article has been reviewed by Thanai Pongdee, MD, FAAAAI

 Food Allergy Research Successes

 While treatment of food allergy may be a long way off, research about outgrowing food allergy is promising, especially milk allergy (ref.
 3).
 Also, several peer-reviewed studies have shown that heating egg or milk to a certain temperature when baking can lead to improved tolerance of these substances for some people.
-Additionally, research regarding oral food challenges and oral immunotherapy (desensitization) for food allergy continues to gain momentum.
+Research regarding oral food challenges and oral immunotherapy (inducing tolerance to foods) for food allergy continues to gain momentum.
+Many methods of inducing tolerance are under investigation including oral, sublingual, epicutaneous (patch on skin), and vaccines.
+There have been promising results for many foods including milk, egg, and peanut; however, none have been implemented in clinical medicine at this time and remain in the research phase.

 If you have questions about managing your food allergy, talk with your doctor before introducing herbal remedies or food allergic substances into your diet.